Quansight-Labs/quansight-labs-site/posts/2021/04/pytorch-tensoriterator-internals-update.md

 In April 2020, Sameer wrote a blog article discussing [PyTorch TensorIterator Internals](/blog/2020/04/pytorch-tensoriterator-internals/index.html).
 Recently, however, the interface has changed significantly.
-This post describes how to use the current interface as of January 2021.
+This post describes how to use the current interface as of April 2021.
 Much of the information from the previous article is directly copied here, but with updated API calls and some extra details.